We offer a professional confidential counselling service free of charge to help you have a smooth and positive learning experience.

 c) recommendations as to adjustments and services required.

 Please note that you will need to provide documents completed by a health professional that support your request for assistance.
 Health professionals include medical practitioners, psychologists, physiotherapists, occupational therapists and psychiatrists.
-To make an appointment to discuss your needs please contact Student Services.
+To make an appointment to discuss your needs please contact Customer Services.

 You do not need to tell us that you have a disability.
 However, if you require assessment and/or study adjustments or other support services you will be required to disclose